GMAT Score for Michigan Ross School of Business

 “… you are at no advantage or disadvantage by taking one exam instead of the other.”

-I am of the mind that when a school makes such a statement, there is no reason not to take the school at its word.
+When a school makes such a statement, there is no reason not to take the school at its word.
 After all, what would admissions committees gain by not telling prospective students what programs really want?
 Wouldn’t admissions just be wasting its own time by giving applicants a false impression?

 Ross GRE Score Submissions: A 5-Year View

-Although we see a dip in GRE applicants for the class of 2021, the overall 5-year trajectory is up.
 So, if you’re trying to decide between the GMAT and GRE for Ross, I don’t think you have to worry that submitting a GRE score will make you an outlier.
 Moreover, based on Ross’s own statement, I don’t think you should worry about the school’s having a particular test preference.

 KEY FACT: